To begin shopping, please select your country below.

 Select your store below.

-On 29 October 2015, the United Kingdom Modern Slavery Act 2015 came into force as means to prevent modern slavery from occurring in businesses’ supply chains and organisations.
-This law requires (among others) for certain businesses to produce a statement every year setting out the steps they have taken to ensure there is no modern slavery in their own business and their supply chains.
+On 29 October 2015, the United Kingdom Modern Slavery Act 2015 came into force as a means to prevent modern slavery from occurring in businesses’ supply chains and organisations.
+This law requires certain businesses to produce a statement every year setting out the steps they have taken to ensure there is no modern slavery in their own business and their supply chains.

-Swarovski has created internal training material to help introduce the RSI to the relevant procurement employees.
-Our Corporate Sustainability team is constantly working with procurement to advance the RSI, therefore the degree of collaboration is high and anti-slavery risks can be proactively managed.
-In addition, the Corporate Sustainability team provides advisory services to its suppliers in order to strengthen our relationships and build more sustainable capacities within the factories of our suppliers.
+Atelier Swarovski has created internal training material to help introduce the RSI to the relevant procurement employees.
+The Corporate Sustainability team provides advisory services to its suppliers in order to strengthen our relationships and build more sustainable capacities within the factories of our suppliers.
+This means that the degree of collaboration between Atelier Swarovski and suppliers is high and the risks of modern slavery can be proactively managed.